Table of Contents

 I consider myself lucky since I live nearby Ephesus Ancient City and I literally grew up in these ruins.
 Frankly to tell the truth we ”the modern Ephesians” see ourselves as the descendants of the ancient people who lived in these ruins.

 Once upon a time, Ephesus was the world’s second-biggest city after the great capital of the Roman Empire.
 It was not just big also it was officially the capital of the Roman Empire’s Asia Minor state and following this Ephesus was the cultural and economic capital in the east.

 Location of Ephesus Today

-Today Ruins of Ephesus stand nearby coastal city of Kusadasi, and it is about a twenty-five-minute drive.
+Today Ruins of Ephesus stand nearby the coastal city of Kusadasi, and it is about a twenty-five-minute drive.
 Ephesus always keeps its place among the five most visited attractions in Turkey, so I definitely recommend my guests to visit this beautiful city early morning.
-Also, Summer visits can be hard due to high temperature conditions, regarding this early visit will be more convenient for you.
+Also, Summer visits can be hard due to high-temperature conditions, regarding this early visit will be more convenient for you.

 The entrance fee to Ephesus is one hundred Turkish Lira on the day this article was written.
 Also, there is a parking fee depending on the size of your transport.
-The smallest parking fee is 20 liras, and it goes up to one hundred liras for the big buses.
+The smallest parking fee is 20 Turkish Lira, and it goes up to one hundred Turkish Lira for the big buses.
 Ephesus is open all year round.